ruggeri/tech-notes/randos/automotive/all-wheel-drive.md

 ## All Wheel Drive

 - All wheel drive (AWD) means that power can be sent to all wheels.
-- Cars are typically either RWD (typically of performance cars) or FWD (more common).
+- Cars are typically either RWD (typical of performance cars) or FWD (more common).
 Only one axle (two wheels) are powered.
 - One way to achieve AWD is to assign an electric motor to each wheel.
   - Sometimes called individual wheel drive I think.